Shooting Glasses Guide

 Another example: If you shoot at a range that has tall evergreen trees as a background, you will like a light purple color or vermilion.
 These are good for dampening a green background while highlighting an orange target.

 Polarized lenses filter out glare and reflection, and can be very useful in some shooting environments.

-Feel free to call Mike Martin with any questions you may have, and we will guide you through the process and help you make the right decision.
+Call me, Mike Martin, with any questions you may have, and I will guide you through the process and help you make the right decision.